-- Just: if something has just happened, it happened only a short time ago.
-Just is usually placed after have/has and before the main verb in a sentence.
+Just is used to show something has happened only a short time ago.
+Just is usually placed after have or has and before the main verb in a sentence.

-- Already: if something has already been done, it's done by or before now or a particular time.
-It is usually positioned in the middle (after have/has and before the main verb) or at the end of a sentence.
+Already is used to show something has been done by or before now or a particular time.
+It is usually positioned in the middle after have or has and before the main verb or at the end of a sentence.
 It can also appear in questions.
 When already is used, the sentence makes no mention of when an action took place in the past.

-Example: As yet, we've had no word from them.
-(OR: We've had no word from them as yet.)
+- As yet, we have had no word from them.

 The present perfect tense and the simple present tense

-Example: They have just finished their weekly poker session. (finished the session not long ago)
+- They have just finished their weekly poker session.

-Example: We have stayed at the hotel for four nights.
-(NOT: We stay at the hotel for four nights.)
+- Yes: We have stayed at the hotel for four nights.

-Example: I've known him for a long time.
-(NOT: I know him for a long time.)
+No: I know him for a long time.

-Example: Selena and I have become friends since we met at the bus stop.
-(NOT: Selena and I
+- Yes: Selena and I have become friends since we met at the bus stop.

-become friends since we met at the bus stop.)
+No: Selena and I become friends since we met at the bus stop.